 BC: The acid took it over here.

-TG: So how does that work?
+TG: How does that work?

-BC: It changed positions going from the realm of is it “fruits,
+BC: It changed positions going from the realm of is it “fruits, fruits, fruits, or ACID?!”

 TG: So how do you know it’s not fruit and acid?